Build Vs Buy

 Every business runs two types of system:

 Commodity systems handle functions that are broadly the same across industries.
 Email, payroll, accounting, basic project management.
-These processes are well understood, heavily regulated, or simply not where your competitive advantage lives.
+These are well served by off-the-shelf software (pre-built products designed for a broad market rather than any single organisation's workflow).
+The processes are well understood, heavily regulated, or simply not where your competitive advantage lives.

 Core systems encode the way your business specifically operates.
 Your quoting logic, your client onboarding workflow, your production scheduling, your reporting dashboard.
 These are the systems where your business knowledge lives, and where off-the-shelf products force you into workarounds.